20 Ways Smoking Weed Affects Your Health

 6. It directly impacts short-term memory.

-If you use marijuana or know people who do, it won’t come as a surprise to you that weed can adversely affect memory.
+If you're smoking weed every day or know people who do, it won't come as a surprise to you that weed can adversely affect memory.
 What you may not know is why.
 Several studies have tried to answer that question, including one from Northwestern University, which discovered that former pot smokers had developed brain abnormalities in regions associated with short-term memory, and performed slightly worse on memory-related tasks.

 But wait, it gets worse.
 The brains of pot smokers were found to be abnormally shaped and looked similar to brains damaged by schizophrenia.
 Yikes.